eric-lac/petitions/README.md

 # We The People petitions application

-Drupal 7 code base used to build an application that lets users create and sign petitions.
+The Drupal 7 code base is used to build an application that lets users create and sign petitions.

 This application is under active development and will continue to be modified and improved over time.
 The current release is an "alpha." (see “Roadmap” section below).

 ## Goals

 President Obama is committed to creating the most open and participatory government in our nation’s history, and this petitioning platform is a key part of that initiative.
-In September, 2011, the White House launched [We the People](http://petitions.whitehouse.gov), a powerful and simple way to petition the Obama Administration to take action on a range of issues.
+In September 2011, the White House launched [We the People](http://petitions.whitehouse.gov), a powerful and simple way to petition the Obama Administration to take action on a range of issues.
 If a petition gathers a minimum number of signatures in a defined amount of time, policy officials review it and publish an official response.

 *Among our commitments, we’re launching a new online tool -- called “We the People” -- to allow Americans to directly petition the White House, and we’ll share that technology so any government in the world can enable its citizens to do the same.*